fitbl4nk/bl4nk.kr/content/blog/SECCOMP using prctl function/index.md

 }
 ```

-In the first line of the function, `xnr = nr - __X32_SYSCALL_BIT` is assigned, and the `__X32_SYSCALL_BIT` value is said to be the predefined `0x40000000`.
+In the first line of the function, `xnr = nr - __X32_SYSCALL_BIT` is executed, and the `__X32_SYSCALL_BIT` value is predefined value `0x40000000`.

-Therefore, if there is no logic to verify that the syscall number is less than `0x40000000` in the BPF rule of a 64-bit binary,
-even if a specific syscall is blocked, you can call the syscall of the 32-bit architecture by adding `0x40000000` to the syscall number using the x32 ABI.
+Therefore, if there is no logic to verify that the syscall number is less than `0x40000000` in the BPF rule of a 64-bit binary, even if a specific syscall is blocked, you can still call the syscall of the 32-bit architecture by adding `0x40000000` to the syscall number using the x32 ABI.

 ### Filter Overwrite
 The simplest idea that comes to mind is that it is a vulnerability that can occur when the BPF filter rule part in memory can be overwritten with a desired value before SECCOMP is set.
-There are ways to do this, such as changing the rule to allow calling the desired syscall, or painting the rule with `return ALLOW`.
+There are ways to do this, such as changing the rule to allow calling the desired syscall, or overwriting the rule with `return ALLOW`.

 There is a related challenge on [dreamhack.io](https://dreamhack.io), which I recommend trying.